tr1p1ea/ROMDUMP81/README.md

 9. Repeat steps 7 and 8 four more times.
 The fifth time you run Prgm2, rather than displaying a ?, it will launch the ROM Dumper.

 Once the ROM Dumper executes it will send data to the ESP32 which will be printed out in the Serial Monitor, this should take less than 15 seconds and should look similar to the following:
-[Image of ROM data in Serial Monitor]
+TODO: [Image of ROM data in Serial Monitor]

 If nothing happened or the Serial Monitor output looks corrupted I suggest:
 - Double checking your solder connections for shorts